Dennis Tito waves to his family and friends from the bus transporting him to the launch pad - photo courtesy Space Adventures

 South African

-Adventures.
-His flight took place in April 2002.
-Mr Shuttleworth is
+businessman Mark Shuttleworth's flight took place in April 2002 - he is

 believed to have paid $20-25 million to become the first African in